 Dimensions: 7cm high and 13cm diameter

-Packed carefully in recyclable packaging and compostable straw with growing instructions and the option of gift-wrapping from Cambridge Imprint paper, along with a lovely ribbon and a our own gift card.
-Couriered overnight with DHL Parcel acrosss the UK.
+Packed carefully in recyclable packaging and compostable straw with growing instructions and gift-wrapping from Cambridge Imprint paper, along with a lovely ribbon and a our own gift card.
+Couriered overnight with Royal Mail Tracked 24 acrosss the UK.

 Related Products